 Mallorca may not be a large island but the mountainous regions and narrow coastal roads can make distances feel greater than they are.
-Having said that, the diversity of the landscapes, drama of the mountains, and beauty of the beaches make for a breathtaking road trip at times and the variety of beautiful hotels means that each day’s driving will end with a heavenly sleep somewhere.
+Having said that, the diversity of the landscapes, drama of the mountains, and beauty of the beaches make for a breathtaking road trip and the variety of beautiful hotels means that each day’s driving will end with a heavenly sleep somewhere.

 Palma di Mallorca